solovino/MyGetting-and-Cleaning-DataProject/README.md

 STEP 8: group data by activity name, then subject

 STEP 9: Define the final dataset that computes the average of each variable for each activity and each subject

+The tidy dataset is a data.frame object named tidy.mean.std.

 File 2.
 Codebook.txt       -- The codebook for the dataset